Little David: History

 After the Siegfried Line was breached with conventional forces, Little David was instead considered for use against the extremely strong fortifications during the expected invasion of Japan.
 The decision was made to test for this purpose, but the end of the war also removed all need for Little David to be deployed.
 The mortar was able to be transported as a two-piece mobile unit, consisting of the 80000 lb barrel and the 93000 lb base transported by two M25 tractors.
 In addition to the two main loads, the Little David unit would also include a bulldozer and crane with bucket to dig the emplacement for the mortar's base.

 The huge mortar could be ready to fire in 12 hours.
 The largest (800 mm) known German artillery weapons were hauled on 25 railway cars and required three weeks to put in firing position, but had a longer range of 47 km compared to the 9.7 km of Little David.

-Little David was by calibre one of the largest artillery pieces ever produced, although Dora fired a heavier shell.
+Little David was by calibre one of the largest artillery pieces ever produced, although Schwerer Gustav and Dora fired a much heavier shell.
 Little David's overall effectiveness would have been questionable because of its limited range and accuracy.
 When Japan surrendered, the invasion became unnecessary, and Little David (still in its trial phase) never saw combat.

-With the closure of the Aberdeen Proving Ground Ordnance Museum and relocation to Fort Lee, the status of Little David is currently unknown as only restored pieces made the transfer.
+With the closure of the Aberdeen Proving Ground Ordnance Museum and relocation to Fort Lee, the status of Little David was previously in doubt as only restored pieces made the transfer.

+As of September 2023 Little David has been moved to the new museum location and is slated to undergo restoration prior to display.